codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 1. Open the repository directory in VS Code.

     !!! note
-        If the repository isn't on Codacy yet, see [how to add repository to Codacy](../organizations/managing-repositories.md#adding-a-repository).
+        If the repository isn't on Codacy yet, [add it to Codacy](../organizations/managing-repositories.md#adding-a-repository) first.

 1. Open the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.